2021 Annual Salary, Salary Range, and Highest Paying States

 Entry-level Oral and Maxillofacial Surgeons with little to no experience can expect to make anywhere between $63,840 to $156,210 per year or $31 to $75 per hour.
 Similar to any other job, their salary will increase as they gain experience.

 We wanted to make it easy for our readers to compare the salary of Oral and Maxillofacial Surgeons to all the other careers out there.
 So we created Salary Rank.
 We compared the salary of all careers then we gave them a rank of A, B, C, or D depending on where their average salary sit in comparison to other careers.

 |Senior (Top 25%)||$100+||$208,000+|

 |No experience (Bottom 10%)||$31||$63,840|

 Highest paying states

-Another simple way to boost your pay as An Oral Surgeon is to move to a higher paying state.
-However moving to a higher paying state like MO doesn’t mean you will make more overall.
-This is because the expenses at MO may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as an Oral and Maxillofacial Surgeon is to move to a higher paying state.
+However moving to a higher paying state like AR doesn’t guarantee that you will make more because the expenses at AR might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Oral Surgeons are in the states of MO, MA, CO, IN and AR.
-The average salary in MO is $277690.
+According to BLS, the highest paid Oral Surgeons are in the states of AR, FL, IN, IA and MA.